The local circular law II: the edge case: Proof of Theorem and Theorem

 \begin{theorem} [Strong local Green function estimates] Let $\e>0$ be given.
 Suppose that $z$ is bounded in $\mathbb{C}$, uniformly in $N$.
 Then for any $\zeta>0$, there exists $C_\zeta>0$ such that the following event holds \hp{\zeta}: \be \bigcap_{w \in{ {\b S}}(C_\zeta),|w|>\e} \hbb{|m(w)-m_{\rm c}(w)| \leq \varphi^{C_\zeta} \frac{1}{N\eta}}. \ee Moreover, the individual matrix elements of the Green function satisfy, \hp{\zeta},

 \end{theorem}

 \begin{proof} The proof mimics the one of Theorem 3.4 in \cite{BouYauYin2012Bulk}, in the case of general $z$ but restricted to $|w|\ge \e$.
-The proof is the same as under the restricted hypotheses $||z|-1|\ge\tau $, $|w|\ge \e$, a special case satisfying the hypotheses of Theorem 3.4 in \cite{BouYauYin2012Bulk}: in our proof for this special case, we used the fact that $\tau$ is a positive constant very indirectly.
-We only required some properties of $m_c$ in this case, which are Lemmas 4.1 and 4.2 in \cite{BouYauYin2012Bulk}, and have as analogues Lemmas \ref{pmcc13} and \ref{pmcc12.5} from the previous subsection. \end{proof}
+Indeed, in the special case $|w|\ge \e$, Theorem 3.4 in \cite{BouYauYin2012Bulk} (which is stated for$||z|-1|>0$) actually also applies for $|z|=1$: its proof only needs some properties of $m_c$ in this case, which are Lemmas 4.1 and 4.2 in \cite{BouYauYin2012Bulk}, and have as analogues (even for $|z|=1$) Lemmas \ref{pmcc13} and \ref{pmcc12.5} from the previous subsection. \end{proof}